ANNOUNCEMENT: Swimming pool testing can be done at Jasper County Hospital.

 Water sampling kits may be picked up and dropped off at the following locations.
 Please note the days and times to drop off at each location.

-Jasper County Hospital Laboratory Monday-Friday, 8 am - 4 pm
+Jasper County Hospital Laboratory Monday-Thursday, 8 am - 4 pm

 Fase's Water Treatment 206 3rd.
 Ave.
 NE, DeMotte, Tuesdays before 12 noon